-If you need a bit of inspiration, you can read some of the winning submissions from previous awards here.
+If you need a bit of inspiration, you can read previous submissions to Student Voices here.

 Step 2: Choose your format

 - You can either write your piece or make a video. - Written articles must be between 250 and 500 words long. - Videos should be between one and two minutes.